-4.4 In financial year 2017/18, and consistent with previous years, efficiency savings in relation to the management of expenditure on staff costs contributed a significant amount towards the level of efficiencies reported.

-- 4.5 The majority of these savings were realised through the pro-active and stringent management of staffing vacancies across the Council by both Service Management Teams and the Executive Officer Team.
+- 4.4 In financial year 2018/19, and consistent with previous years, efficiency savings in relation to the management of expenditure on staff costs contributed towards the level of efficiencies reported. - 4.5 Many of these savings were realised through the pro-active and stringent management of staffing vacancies across the Council by both Service Management Teams and the Executive Officer Team.
 This was further supported by the corporate workforce management measures that are in place to support Services.
-All Services exceeded their budgeted staff turnover or "slippage" targets for non-teaching posts. - 4.6 Efficiency savings from workforce planning were also generated in 2017/18 through further service transformation, modernisation, re-design and reviews across all Council Services. - 4.7 In addition, one of the key approaches to workforce planning currently in place is the retirement provisions available under the Council's workforce management arrangements.
-Further information in respect of which is provided in the Savings Arising from Early Retirement Decisions Taken in 2017/18 report on the agenda for this Committee meeting Report No. 18/282 refers).
+All Services exceeded their budgeted staff turnover or "slippage" targets for non-teaching posts. - 4.6 Efficiency savings from workforce planning were also generated in 2018/19 through further service transformation, modernisation, re-design and reviews across all Council Services. - 4.7 However, the continuing reduction in the size of the workforce over a number of years is leading to reduced capacity across the Council. - 4.8 The Council is constantly aiming to identify more efficient working practices and increased use of technology has contributed to savings in this category. - 4.9 Significant recurring savings are also generated by the continued proactive management of the Council's treasury function.
+This sees the Council take advantage of borrowing opportunities as an integral part of its strategy for long term borrowing.